-- · summarise each scene in brief, bullet-point form - · select three pieces of textual evidence from each scene and describe in detail the effect created by Williams with the use of each piece of evidence.
+summarise each scene in brief, bullet-point form, and fill this information in on the table you have created. select three pieces of textual evidence from each scene and describe in detail the effect created by Williams with the use of each piece of evidence.
 Your evidence can be dialogue or stage directions such as use of sound, staging, props, costume or proxemics.
 You might want to consider tone, lexis, connotations, symbolism and imagery, depending on the quotation selected.